cfree3/curtisfree.com/_posts/2012-05-12-preferred_monospace_fonts.md

     </p>

     <p>
-      Terminus is &ldquo;tied&rdquo; with DejaVu as my favorite for use on some systems.
+      Terminus is &quot;tied&quot; with DejaVu as my favorite for use on some systems.
     </p>

   * <a href="https://bbs.archlinux.org/viewtopic.php?id=130912">Termsyn</a>